About the Undergraduate Program

 Through the study of primary texts and concrete issues drawn from various historical periods and cultures, philosophy facilitates reflection on actions, beliefs, and values while developing critical thinking, reading, and writing skills.
 Philosophy also strengthens the ability to reason, enlarges the imagination, and refines aesthetic sensitivity.

-With over 200 undergraduate majors, the Philosophy major at the University of Oregon is one of the most vibrant in the country.
+With over 200 undergraduate majors and minors, the Philosophy major at the University of Oregon is one of the most vibrant in the country.
 Our program emphasizes the study of ethics, social and political philosophy, American philosophy, continental philosophy, feminist philosophy, philosophy of mind, the philosophy of race, the history of philosophy, and environmental philosophy.

 Popular courses include Human Nature, Love & Sex, Existentialism, Philosophy and Cultural Diversity, Philosophy of Religion, and Philosophy of Film.
 Faculty members regularly offer Freshman Seminars, recent topics of which include "Thinking About the Self," "Approaches to Death," and "Philosophy through Film."